pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 - `ALTER TABLE table_name RENAME COLUMN column_1 TO column_2;` (To rename a column).
 - `ALTER TABLE table_name RENAME INDEX index_1 TO index_2;` (To rename an index).

-In addition, the following restrictions apply to DM, no matter in the optimistic mode or in the pessimistic mode:
+In addition, the following restrictions apply to both the optimistic mode and the pessimistic mode:

 - In an incremental replication task, ensure that each sharded table's schema that corresponds to the binlog position at the start of the task is consistent with each other.
 - The new table added to a sharding group must have a consistent table schema with that of other members.
 The `CREATE/RENAME TABLE` statement is forbidden when a batch of DDL statements is being executed.